citp/privacy-policy-historical/r/ra/rap/rapidswitch.com.md

-> *The following text is extracted and transformed from the rapidswitch.com privacy policy that was archived on 2019-05-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190514124553id_/http%3A//www.rapidswitch.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rapidswitch.com privacy policy that was archived on 2019-07-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190714192816id_/https%3A//www.rapidswitch.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Rapidswitch
+# Privacy Policy | RapidSwitch

 ## Privacy Details